 Case cards are my second big revision tip.
 It is a common fact that every single module of a law degree is brimming with case names and dates.

-Once you can do that, try it the other way round, making sure you can name and date the case just by looking at the case details.
+Once you can do that, try it the other way round, making sure you can name and know the date of the case just by looking at the case details.
 When you feel like you know them well enough, shuffle the set of cards and test yourself again.

 Once you have made these cards, you can read them over again and again.
 You could even get friends involved and test each other.
-This is probably the best revision tip which has worked for me and a lot of other students I know.
+This is the best revision strategy that has worked for me and a lot of other students I know.

 Everybody has their own revision techniques.
 I sometimes use mind maps containing just headings as a prompt, writing down everything I know involving that topic.

-I know someone who teaches the topic to her invisible lecture hall of students, explaining each legal principle and actively talking and discussing the issues with herself!
+I know someone who teaches the topic to an invisible lecture hall of students, explaining each legal principle and actively discussing the issues with herself!